Spinach Polenta Bake

 Instructions

-3. Heat olive oil in a large pan.
-Sauté garlic for 30 seconds.
+5. Heat olive oil in a large pan and sauté the garlic for 30 seconds.

-4. Add spinach in batches and cook until wilted.
-Season with oregano, nutmeg, salt, and pepper.
+6. Add the spinach in batches and cook until wilted.

-5. Spread half the polenta in a greased baking dish.
-Layer with spinach mixture, then top with remaining polenta.
+8. Spread half of the polenta into a lightly greased baking dish.

-8. Let rest for 5 minutes before serving.
+12. Let rest for 5 minutes before serving so the layers set nicely.

 Notes